A Just World (Russia)

-A Just World (Справедливый мир) is a left-wing opposition political coalition in Russia established in 2024.
+A Just World (Справедливый мир (Note: The Russian word мир can mean either “world" or “peace.")) is a left-wing opposition political coalition in Russia established in 2024.

 History

 A Just World coalition was established in anticipation of the 2024 Russian presidential election.
 The coalition included people and organizations holding anti-war, democratic, socialist and communist views.
 One of the co-founders of the coalition, left-wing blogger and founder of the Union of Marxists Andrey Rudoy, believes that “the coalition should have appeared two years ago, but the elections became a kind of catalyst that somewhat accelerated all processes.
 A left-wing non-systemic anti-war camp has already taken shape with a more or less common understanding of the transition program and tactics."

 The coalition called for people to come to the polls on the last day, March 17, at 12:00 and spoil their ballot.
 A Just World coalition believes that the “Noon Against Putin” action could become a starting point for uniting the left and for consolidating anti-war and democratic-minded citizens around them.